-Hiking the Torres Del Paine W Trek self-guided was one of the most challenging and yet rewarding experiences of our lives.
-We completed the circuit as relatively novice hikers.
-If we did it, so can you!
-Here is our complete guide to taking on this breathtaking trail from start to finish.
+Hiking the Torres Del Paine W Trek was one of the most challenging and yet rewarding experiences of our lives.
+It’s simply mesmerising to see so many of Patagonia’s magical lakes, mountains and glaciers crammed into one place.
+With careful preparation, we completed the legendary route with very little hiking experience, and if we did it… so can you!
+This complete guide covers everything you need to know about tackling the W Trek from start to finish.

 In this article:

 Torres Del Paine W Trek: a brief overview

 Torres Del Paine National Park is situated in Chilean Patagonia, the southernmost region of South America.
 Riddled with towering mountains, granite towers, pristine lakes and vast glaciers, it is a place of extraordinary natural beauty.